Informasjon er oppdatert av UiT Norges arktiske universitet

 GC4: Can contribute to new thinking and innovation processes by using the knowledge from the methods and theories in industrial engineering.

-With a M.Sc. degree in Industrial Engineering, you will have excellent job opportunities as the study equips you with a comprehensive set of knowledge in dealing with technical and managerial challenges in manufacturing industries, i.e. automation, oil and gas, mechanical and electrical, logistics and shipping.
+With a M.Sc. degree in Industrial Engineering, you will have excellent job opportunities as the study equips you with a comprehensive set of knowledge in dealing with technical and managerial challenges, and our alumni work as project designers, engineers, consultants, production managers, researchers, and project managers in the following industries:

 The students have great possibilities to take some parts of the study programme at other universities abroad, especially in connection with the final master thesis.
 UIT Narvik has active collaborations with other universities in countries like China, Japan, USA, Hungary, Sweden, Germany and Spain.